KU Student Housing Handbook

 Laundry

-Recycling/Trash Disposal
+Trash Disposal

-Recycling and trash receptacles are provided on the floors of residence and scholarship halls as well as McCarthy Hall.
+Trash receptacles are provided on the floors of residence and scholarship halls as well as McCarthy Hall.
 Large items should be taken to the hall dumpster.
 At Jayhawker Towers, place garbage in plastic bags.
 Close them securely and dispose of them in the trash and recycling rooms located on the lower levels of the building.
 At Stouffer Place Apartments, all garbage must be sealed in plastic bags and deposited in the dumpsters near the buildings.
 Residents in any living unit may be charged for the improper disposal of trash.

-Internet Connection and Cable
+Internet Connection

 Residents must refrain from engaging in any activity that will violate any Student Housing policy, Student Code of Rights and Responsibilities, or any law.